 Publications under review

-- Y Xiang, Y Wang, SW Xia, and F. Teng (*) "Charging Load Pattern Extraction for Residential Electric Vehicles: A Training-free Non-intrusive Method", IEEE Trans.
-Industrial Informatics, under review
+- Y Xiang, Y Wang, SW Xia, and F. Teng "Charging Load Pattern Extraction for Residential Electric Vehicles: A Training-free Non-intrusive Method", IEEE Trans.
+Industrial Informatics, under second-round review